squidfunk/mkdocs-material/docs/setup/setting-up-the-footer.md

 :   :octicons-milestone-24: Default: _none_ · :octicons-alert-24: Required –
-    This field must point to a valid icon path referencing [any icon bundled with the theme][2], or the build will not succeed.
-Some popular choices:
+    This field must point to a valid icon path referencing [any icon bundled with the theme][custom icons], or the build will not succeed.
+Some popular
+    choices:

     * :fontawesome-brands-behance: – `fontawesome/brands/behance`
     * :fontawesome-brands-docker: – `fontawesome/brands/docker`